-Horizon scanning and research prioritization exercises help to bring environmental and social isssues of tomorrow and of 2050 onto the research agenda of today.
+Horizon scanning and research prioritization exercises help to bring environmental and social issues of tomorrow and of 2050 onto the research agenda of today.
 They identify future information needs, so that scientists can develop the necessary knowledge and tools, and have them ready at the critical policy window.
-Thanks to Bill Sutherland and Lynn Dicks, I have been involved in 4 of these exercies during my PhD, as a facilitator and co-ordinator.
+Thanks to Bill Sutherland and Lynn Dicks, I was involved in 4 of these exercises during my PhD, as a facilitator and co-ordinator.

-I was the lead facilitator for the first SCAR Antarctic and Southern Ocean Science Horizon Scan, held in New Zealand in 2014.
+I facilitated the first SCAR Antarctic and Southern Ocean Science Horizon Scan, held in New Zealand in 2014.
 This involved over 80 experts from all disciplines of polar research: ecologists, glaciologists, meterologists, climatologists, oceanographers, astrophysicists, historians, etc., debating over which research questions were of top priority for Antarctica in the next 20 years.
 What an experience!
 Using 3 rounds of discussion and voting, we selected a list of 80 questions that, if answered, will significantly contribute to scientific understanding at the Southern Pole.

 My favourite questions were in the section of ‘Human presence in Antarctica’:

 - How can natural and human-induced environmental changes be distinguished, and how will this knowledge affect Antarctic governance?

 - What will be the impacts of large-scale, direct human modification of the Antarctic environment?